kylieo/JetpackPug/README.md

 Wishlist:
 * Saved high-scores table
 * Several levels that are progressively more difficult
-* animated coins with scoring
+* Animated coins and power ups with scoring
-* Food and objects
+* Food and objects to collect
-* Login screen
+* Styled login/new game screen

 [Play the game](https://arcane-bayou-2389.herokuapp.com/)